indexdata/xsd2goxsl/README.md

 # Test

 There are example XSDs and corresponding generated Go models under [./xsd](xsd/).
+The `make check` target regenerates every `xsd/*.xsd` fixture in plain, JSON, and namespaced modes, diffs the generated files against the checked-in golden outputs, then runs `go vet` and `go build` on each generated file.